 Eligible expenses include startup and expansion costs associated with on-route collection of covered recyclable products and both startup and ongoing operating costs of new or expanded depots for covered recyclable products.
 If necessary and none other is available, establishment of a recycling reload facility with the necessary compaction equipment qualifies as an eligible expense.
 The list of recycling materials that can be collected commingled on-route and at depots will be identified via the rulemaking process.

-DEQ will complete the needs assessment by July 1, 2023 and provide that information to the PROs.
-PROs will be required to describe how they will provide funding to local governments in the program plan they submit to DEQ by March 31, 2024 for DEQ review and approval.
+DEQ will provide the results of the needs assessment to the PROs.
+The PROs are required to describe how they will provide funding to local governments in the program plan, and will use the needs assessment to inform this requirement.
+They must submit their plan to DEQ for review and approval by March.
+31, 2024.
 Once a program plan is approved, PROs will begin working with local governments and their service providers to determine implementation.
-Expansion would occur after July 1, 2025.
+Recycling service expansion will occur after July.
+1, 2025.

 Baker, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Milton-Freewater, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco and Wheeler counties: